-Mi.
-APROXEMM: Mr. Luff is really introducing this matter, but as a preliminar if the Metretary would be kind enough to read this extract from the Australian Journal of Education published in New South Wales of 1904. it will give the Congress an idea of the subject upon which Mr. Luff desires to speak.
-(On Mr. Martin's suggestion the extract was read by the Nev.
-A. G. Cutbs.).
+Mr. Abraham: Mr. Luff is really introducing this matter, but as a preliminary, if the Secretary would be kind enough to read this extract from the Australian Journal of Education published in New South Wales of 1904, it will give the Congress an idea of the subject upon which Mr. Luff desires to speak.
+(On Mr. Martin's suggestion the extract was read by the Rev. A. G. Cutts.)

-ARRAMAM.
-The President of the Victorian Branch of this Association is in a position to inform you what was the result of that conference, and I believe it is his desire to impress upon this Convention the necessity of renewing the vitality of the old Association int his State and in South Australia.
+Mr. Abraham: The President of the Victorian Branch of this Association [Mr. Luff] is in a position to inform you what was the result of the conference, and I believe it is his desire to impress upon this Convention the necessity of renewing the vitality of the old Association in this State and in South Australia.

-DELIVE: Mr. Chairman, and Contlemen, as you have heard the report read out it gives you a fair idea of the Commencement of the association and its objects.
-It originated on that metorable occasion when a record attendance of the Deaf of hearly all the states mat in Melbourne in 1904. more than 18 years ago.
-I would like, therefore to bring under your notice this worthy association which was founded on that Occasion.
-It has the flower of the Deaf Community on its Committees, and though have pledged themselves to keep their eyes open for any injustice or oppression that may be placed upon the Deaf at large and make every effort to alleviate such.
+Mr. Luff: Mr. Chairman, and Gentlemen, as you have heard the report read out it gives you a fair idea of the commencement of the Association and its objects.
+It originated on that memorable occasion when a record attendance of the Deaf of nearly all the States met in Melbourne in 1904, more than eighteen years ago.
+I would like, therefore, to bring under your notice this worthy Association which was founded on that occasion.
+It has the flower of the Deaf Community on its Committees, and they have pledged themselves to keep their eyes open for any injustice or oppression that may be placed upon the Deaf at large, and make every effort to alleviate such.
 It has adopted for its motto to alleviate and educate the deaf.
 Its sphere of action is the Commonwealth of Australia.
-Its operations will not clash with the operations of the Adult Deaf & Dumb Secieties, because these Secieties work for the Deaf, but this association will assert their rights and try to seeme their just claims to citizenship.
-They decemd that in this respect the deaf shall be equal with the normal.
-We have a general Board, which is the controlling factor and we had branches in four States, but there are at present only two in existence.
-This State and South Australia have allowed their operations to lapse, but Victoria and Queensland have stuck together, and the Victorian State has put its shoulder to the wheel and proceed with what business they could.
-For instance, you have heard a few items read out in the report, how we managed to fight against the sarine act and won the case?
-We secured promises of amendment, but as the operations of the Association were of a quiet nature, it appears that has Officers crept in to the Department who know nothing about us, and it seems that the old restrictions are in force again, to behaves us to be up and doing and continually fighting for our rights.
+Its operations will not clash with the operation of the Adult Deaf & Dumb Societies, because these Societies work for the Deaf, but this Association will assert their rights and try to secure their just claims to citizenship.
+They deemed that in this respect the deaf shall be equal with the normal.
+We have a General Board, which is the controlling factor and we had branches in four States, but there are at present only two in existence.
+This State [New South Wales] and South Australia have allowed their operations to lapse, but Victoria and Queensland have stuck together, and the Victorian State has put its shoulder to the wheel and proceeded with what business they could.
+For instance, you have heard a few items read out in the report, how we managed to fight against the Marine Act and won the case?
+We secured promises of amendment, but as the operations of the Association were of a quiet nature, it appears that new Officers crept in to the Department who knew nothing about us, and it seems that the old restrictions are in force again.
+It behoves us to be up and doing and continually fighting for our rights.

 Again, we in Victoria took up the cudgels for the education of the Deaf, and claimed the right for free and compulsory education.
 The school was founded by a Deaf mute under difficulties, and after a lapse of 50 years we opened our eyes to see the injustice the Government were doing in placing us Deaf and Dumb under charity, when with the normal people free education was a right.
-We approached the Department and got them to take over the scholastic part of the Instn.
-Not satisfied with that only, we approached them to reward an alose.
-If the school had been placed under the Education Department 50 years ago, Mr. Rose would have been entitled to a retiring allowance, so we fought for a pension.
+We approached the Department and got them to take over the scholastic part of the Institution.
+Not satisfied with that only, we approached them to reward Mr. Rose.
+If the school had been placed under the Education Department fifty years ago, Mr. Rose would have been entitled to a retiring allowance, so we fought for a pension.
 It was better than nothing.